 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Contacting us by phone or visiting us in person

 We provide a text relay service for people who are D/deaf, hearing impaired or have a speech impediment.

 Contact us on 01702 215002, email email@example.com.
 Our office hours are Monday - Friday 9am - 5pm.

 Technical information about this website’s accessibility

-[Name of organisation] is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018
+Southend-on-Sea Borough Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

 PDFs and other documents

 Our Allocations Policy document is a PDF and not fully accessible.

 We have provided a summary of our allocations policy as text on this website.